113ll3/Ibmclouddocscli/idt/commands.md

 ## pipeline-log
 {: #pipeline-log}

+View recent pipeline logs by using the `pipeline-log` command.

-View recents logs of a pipeline.
-If the pipeline ID is only specified as an argument, all logs for all jobs in all stages are printed for that pipeline.
+* If the pipeline ID is specified as an argument, all logs for all jobs in all stages are printed for that pipeline.

-If the stage ID flag is populated, the logs are filtered by that stage in the pipeline.
+* If the stage ID flag is populated, the logs are filtered by that stage in the pipeline.

-If the job ID is specified with the stage ID, the logs are filtered to just the job in the stage.
+* If the job ID is specified with the stage ID, the logs are filtered to just the job in the stage.

-If the job execution ID is specified along with the stage ID and job ID, a search is done among all available logs that match the job execution ID specified.
+* If the job execution ID is specified along with the stage ID and job ID, a search is done among all available logs that match the job execution ID specified.

+Usage:
 ```
 ibmcloud dev pipeline-log [pipelineID] [--stage-id stageID] [--job-id jobID] [--job-exec-id jobExecutionID]
 ```